fkie-cad/cognitive-complexity-mod/README.md

 # Modified Cognitive Complexity

-A Python tool to calculate the **Modified Cognitive Complexity** of C source code using [Tree-sitter](https://tree-sitter.github.io/tree-sitter/) for parsing.
+A Python tool to calculate the Modified Cognitive Complexity of C source code using Tree-sitter for parsing.

-TODO: Paper
-TODO: Difference to original cognitive complexity
+Cognitive Complexity is a code metric introduced by SonarSource to address shortcomings in traditional cyclomatic complexity.
+It aims to more accurately reflect how difficult code is to understand by tracking control flow structures and their nesting, while ignoring structural elements that do not contribute to cognitive load.
+You can read the original proposal here [TODO: Link].

+This repository implements a modified version of Cognitive Complexity as proposed in [TODO: insert paper link here].
+[TODO: Explain difference]

 ---